bcgov/ssdtools/README.md

 Distributions (SSD).

-SSDs are cumulative probability distributions which are fitted to toxicity concentrations for multiple species.
-The ssdtools package uses Maximum Likelihood to fit log-normal, log-logistic, log-Gumbel, Gompertz, gamma or Weibull distributions.
+SSDs are cumulative probability distributions which are fitted to toxicity concentrations for different species.
+The ssdtools package uses Maximum Likelihood to fit distributions such as the log-normal, gamma, burr Type-III, log-logistic, log-Gumbel, Gompertz and Weibull.
+The user can provide custom distributions.
 Multiple distributions can be averaged using Information Criteria.
-Confidence intervals on fits and hazard concentrations are produced by bootstrapping.
+Confidence intervals on hazard concentrations and proportions are produced by parametric bootstrapping.

 ## Installation